yard

 Learn exactly when to aerate a lawn in Michigan, how soil temperature and grass type change the timing, and how to pair aeration with overseeding and fertilizing for thick, healthy turf.

-We will walk through the best aeration window for different parts of the state, how to tell when your soil is ready without guessing, and how to pair aeration with overseeding and fertilizer.
-By the end you will know the exact week you are aiming for, not just "spring or fall."
+Use this to choose the best aeration window for your part of the state, check whether your soil is ready without guessing, and pair aeration with overseeding and fertilizer.
+The target is an exact week, not just "spring or fall."

 grassKnow Your Michigan Grass and Climate First